First things first: what constitutes a belief?

 Beliefs form identity

 We don’t see a similar thing happening with genuine non-beliefs.
-I have never introduced myself to anybody at a gathering by saying “Hello everyone, I’m Luke and am an atoothfairyian.”
+I have never introduced myself to anybody at a gathering by saying “Hello everyone, I’m Luke and am an antitoothfairyian.”
 There are no university groups for disbelievers in Santa Claus.
 On the other hand, many atheists do use their disbelief in God very much as an identity marker.
 They introduce themselves as atheists and many show a tendency to gather together in communities centred on their atheism, either online or in person.
 They attend seminars, they buy the latest book written by atheists gurus; they mock those who disagree with them.
 At least in those cases, there exists a strong “glue” that binds people together despite their differences.
 In the case of churches, trust in Jesus is the common element that should unite Christians despite wealth, gender, age or politics.
-We’re even supposed to love people who wear funny trousers that show their ankles and call it fashion… But, all that aside, reflect on this question for a moment: if atheism is a non-belief, a non-claim, a non-thing, how can it perform on any level as an identity marker?
+So the point is, if atheism is a non-belief, a non-claim, a non-thing, how can it perform on any level as an identity marker?
 Probably because, may I suggest, atheism is a belief system, and just like other beliefs, ranging from the political to the religious, can indeed form part of a person’s or community’s identity.

 However you consider it, atheism looks like a belief, functions like a belief, and behaves like a belief.
 It is a belief.
 Now you may ask why this distinction is of any importance and simply put, we reason by means of concept and definition, if we don’t understand the definition, we will struggle to reason.
 It is our nature to construct and interpret thoughts and by these thoughts, we form beliefs.
 To define these thoughts is not boxing someone in but is providing a structure within which we may reason and have dialogue.
 That’s the beauty of language.